Thomas-Daily/fs-journal/quizzes/week02.md

 <!-- enter you answer in the space below -->
 ```

+[i] + 1

 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+Document Object Model

+it uses Template literals

 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Primative values, Boolean, Null, undefined, number, bignlt, string, symbol and objects

 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```

+A parameter needs to be met with something specific, but an argument takes a reference and says whether it is true or flase.

 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+primative - atomic pieces of data

+reference - objects the may consist of multiple values

 ```